Master of Energy study tracks

 This is a particular useful path for if you're interested in how energy projects can impact a countries’ development, especially around rural electrification, climate change impact and mitigation, solar projects and rural development.
 You may consider a mix of development, sustainability and risk management subjects.

 Focuses on the practice of development and its relation to theory.
 General topics include aid modalities, participatory development and social and environmental discourses and practices, and in those contexts the project cycle, programme management tools, monitoring and evaluation and impact assessment.

-DEVELOP 702 Planning and Design of Transport Facilities (Semester One)
+DEVELOP 702 Gender and Development (Semester One)

 Considers a range of topics focusing on the centrality of gender to development and developing nations.
 Topics include: empowerment, reproduction, masculinities, health, fertility, gendered economies, micro-credit and familial resource allocation.

 DEVELOP 710 Development Policies and Institutions (Semester Two)

 Provides students with in-depth knowledge of policy approaches to alleviate poverty, enhance social justice and achieve sustainability.
 Contemporary development policies carried out by governments, donor agencies and UN organisations will be scrutinised.
 Examples of policies that will be covered in the course are land reform and migration policies, gender policies, climate adaptation and mitigation as well as ethical trade policies.

 DISMGT 701 Disaster Risk Management (Semester Two)

 A broad based understanding of the critical elements of risk and risk management in pre- and post-disaster scenarios.
 Key elements include risk identification with regard to the forms and types of risk inherent in areas prone to disasters.
 Risk management approaches are explored and applied to different aspects of disaster management.